voxmedia/rich-text-ruby/README.md

 )
 ```

-Each newline (`"\n"`) character will denote a block separation, at which time the inline flow will be wrapped in a block tag specified by the `html_default_block_format` setting.
-For soft or visible line breaks such as `br` or `hr` tags, you may give them inline formats.
-An inline element's block wrapper may be customized with a special tag, or none at all:
+Each newline (`"\n"`) character denotes a block separation, at which time the inline flow will be wrapped in a block tag specified by `html_default_block_format`.
+An inline element's block wrapper maybe customized or omitted using the `block_format` setting.
+For soft or visible line breaks such as `br` or `hr` tags, you may assign them inline formats to render them as content flow.

 ```ruby
 # Config: